Collaborative Learning Framework to Detect Attacks in Transactions and Smart Contracts: Proposed Attack Detection framework

 \subsection{Learning Process}

-In our proposed framework, at each MN, we implement a detector that can help to detect attacks based on the grey images from the preprocessing process with high accuracy.
+In our proposed framework, at each MN, we implement a detector that can help to detect attacks based on the transformed images from the preprocessing process with high accuracy.
 The core component of the detector is developed based on a Deep Convolutional Neural Network (CNN).
 The reason for using CNN is that this framework can classify a large amount of labeled data, especially in image classification with high accuracy~\cite{rawat2017deep}.
-Additionally, the CNN model does not have to learn their local data separately, it can exchange its trained model with other MNs to improve the learning knowledge as well as enhance the accuracy of attack detection.
+Additionally, in our proposed approach, the CNN model does not have to learn their local data separately, it can exchange its trained model with other MNs to improve the learning knowledge as well as enhance the accuracy of attack detection.
 In detail, the architecture of CNN in an MN includes three types of layers, i.e., convolution layer, max pooling layer, and fully connected layer~\cite{rawat2017deep}.
-Fig.~\ref{fig:CNN} describes the layer of a CNN in an MN.
-These layers can be described as follows:
+These layers are described as follows:

-\begin{itemize} \item \textbf{Convolution layer:} The neurons in this layer learn the feature representation of input images.
-The neurons in this layer are formed in feature maps.
+\begin{itemize} \item \textbf{Convolution layer:} The neurons in this layer are formed in feature maps to learn the feature representation of the input.
 In addition, these feature maps can connect with others of the previous layer by weight parameters called filter banks~\cite{lecun2015deep}.
-In this layer, the input is convoluted with weight parameters in every iteration to create feature maps.
+In this layer, the input data is convoluted with weight parameters in every iteration to create feature maps.

 \item \textbf{Max pooling layer:} The main purpose of this layer is to reduce the resolution of feature maps in the previous layer.
 To do this, this layer selects the largest values in areas of feature map~\cite{rawat2017deep} and then sends them to the next layer.